 The SF field equals 01 so unconditional memory control is specified by the IM field (1000) to fetch an instruction into the instruction buffer and memory input register using the program counter for an address source.
-(Note that the program counter is incremented during the microinstruction so the new value will be used for the memory cycle).
+(Note that the

 Normal addressing is used to specify the next microinstruction address (TF, TS, FS, MT fields are all zero).
 The AF and MS fields define the address to be 0B5.